 Clinical studies have shown that when it comes to increasing collagen production and accelerating skin cell turnover, Bakuchiol is as effective, if not better, than Retinol.
 Here are some supporting studies:

 Although a newcomer to the world of cosmetics, Bakuchiol has been used in Chinese practices for centuries to help heal wounded skin.
-We can see why it has earned the nickname "plant-based retinol".
+We can see why it has earned the nickname "plant-derived Retinol."

 Is bakuchiol a natural alternative to retinol?

-Bakuchiol is often referred to as a natural alternative to retinol.
-This connection between bakuchiol and retinol is because bakuchiol follows some of the same skin-improving pathways; however, it does not work in exactly the same way as this vitamin A ingredient.
-Retinol and bakuchiol can reduce fine lines, wrinkles and other signs of ageing, and it is perfectly fine to use a product containing both.
+Bakuchiol is often said to be a natural alternative to retinol.
+This connection between bakuchiol and retinol is because bakuchiol follows some of the same skin-improving pathways; however, it does not work exactly the same as this vitamin A ingredient.
+Retinol and bakuchiol can reduce fine lines, wrinkles and other signs of aging, and it is perfectly fine to use a product that contains both.

 How to do it?

-The use would be the same as mentioned above for a leave-on product with bakuchiol.
-The combination of retinol and bakuchiol provides the unique and overlapping benefits of each, plus bakuchiol has a natural stabilising effect on vitamin A, not to mention that its soothing properties can improve skin tolerance to various potencies of retinol.
+The usage would be the same as mentioned above for a leave-on product with bakuchiol.
+The combination of retinol and bakuchiol provides the unique and overlapping benefits of each, plus bakuchiol has a natural stabilizing effect on vitamin A, not to mention that its soothing properties can improve skin tolerance to various potencies of retinol.

 During the day, finish with a broad-spectrum sunscreen with SPF 30 or higher.
-Bakuchiol is stable in sunlight and is not known to increase skin sensitivity to the sun but, as with any anti-ageing ingredient, daily UV protection is essential to get (and maintain) the best results.
+Bakuchiol is stable to sunlight and is not known to increase skin sensitivity to the sun but, as with any anti-aging ingredient, daily UV protection is essential to get (and maintain) the best results.

 Use of bakuchiol during pregnancy

-Some online sources indicate that the use of bakuchiol during pregnancy is fine, stating that it is a great alternative to retinol, which is not advised for use when pregnant or breastfeeding.
+Some online sources indicate that the use of bakuchiol during pregnancy is fine, stating that it is a great alternative to retinol, which is not advised to use when pregnant or breastfeeding.

 We have no safety data to support this recommendation: bakuchiol is simply too new.
-On the other hand, the chemical difference between bakuchiol and vitamin A is sufficiently great not to expect any problems.
-That said, if you are pregnant or breastfeeding, we advise you to consult your doctor before using bakuchiol products.
+On the other hand, the chemical difference between bakuchiol and vitamin A is large enough that we would not expect any problems.
+That said, if you are pregnant or breastfeeding, we advise you to consult your doctor before using products with bakuchiol.